pieeg-club/EEGwithRaspberryPI/README.md

 [![Software demonstrations](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/fig19.bmp)](https://www.crowdsupply.com/hackerbci/pieeg)
 #### It is not medical device!!!
 And can not be used for any medical purposes!!!
 #### Power supply - only battery 5V, please read datasheet!!!!!
+You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use.
+PiEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
+Use it at your own risk.

 This project is the result of several years of work on the development of BCI.
 We believe that the easiest way to get started with biosignals is to use a shield.
 We will try to reveal the process of reading EEG signals as fully and clearly as possible.
 Soon this project will be launched on the crowdfunding platform - [Crowdsupply](https://www.crowdsupply.com/hackerbci/pieeg)